Panels @ NDK

 While NDK has panels from our invited Guests and Industry folks, most of the content in our panel rooms comes from the folks that attend NDK every year!

-Our attendee panels over the years have touched on many topics related to anime fandom.
+Attendee Panels have touched on many topics related to anime fandom over the years.
 Some of our past topics have included: tutorials about how to improve your costumes, roundtables about your favorite series of anime, panels for the LGBTQ+ community, panels on how internet and piracy affect the anime industry, exploring parts of Japanese culture, swap meets, sing along’s, and much more.

-Then, submit your panel idea in the form below the Panel Guidelines!
+Submit your panel idea using the Form below the Panel Guidelines!

 Panel Signup Process